fastai/nbdev-vscode/README.md

 # nbdev VSCode

-> An experimental nbdev extension to VSCode
+> An experimental nbdev extension for VSCode

 ## Current Features